-Recovery from a thyroid cancer surgery may include a stay in the hospital for 24-48 hours, with return to normal activities within the first day post-op.
+Recovery from a thyroid cancer surgery may include a stay in the hospital for 24-48 hours, with a return to normal activities within the first-day post-op.
 You will be told how to care for your incision before leaving the hospital.

 Your medical team will discuss with you the medications you will be taking, such as those for pain and/or to treat hypothyroidism.